-So why are cats and dogs scared of fireworks and other loud noises?
+So, why are cats and dogs scared of fireworks and other loud noises?

 It’s easy to jump to the conclusion that cats and dogs are scared of loud noises because they have superior hearing capabilities.
 It’s true that they hear higher frequencies than humans do (our sense of hearing ranges from 20 hertz to 20 kilohertz, dogs hear up to 40 kilohertz, and cats hear up to 60 kilohertz).
 However, this is not necessarily why our pets cower at the first sign of familiar commotion.

 The real reason that cats and dogs are scared of fireworks, storms, and other loud noises is psychological in nature.
 Some of our pets are simply more sensitive and susceptible to developing a fear of noises.
-Animal behaviorists have theorized that this susceptibility may indicate a genetic predisposition toward the problem.

-Some pets (dogs in particular) go so far as to develop storm phobias or general noise phobias, defined as “an extreme, persistent fear of auditory stimuli that is out of proportion to the real danger, if any, associated with the noise.”
-The symptoms associated with these types of phobias can be extreme in turn.
-Panic can lead to destructive behavior like chewing, digging, scratching, and tearing up objects in the home.
+Some pets (dogs in particular) develop storm phobias, noise aversions, or general noise phobias, which are defined as “an extreme, persistent fear and anxiety of auditory stimuli that is out of proportion to the real danger, if any, associated with the noise that leads to suffering, stress, and abnormal behavior.”

 Fireworks